 Using the most recent OSHA update the logging contractors' are made aware of OSHA logging regulations and their responsibility for training employees, The course gives the contractors the tools necessary to train personnel in logging safety.
 Breakout sessions afford a review of the Logging Safety Video.
 The text includes a section on OSHA standards, forms & records, Hazard Communication Program, OSHA Heat Campaign, Fall Campaign, Amputation Regulations, Safety Policy, Blood borne Pathogens and the Louisiana Ten-point Safety Plan.
 Type of Activity Number of Individuals Reached or Trained Topic(s) The Logger Seminar at the Louisiana Forester Conference

 The conference provided updates in: logging equipment technology, safety and health products for loggers, and breakout sessions about installing cameras in logging trucks.
-Financial Management for Loggers & Foresters
+Safety Class 2017

 26 Chapter Meetings

-Chapter Meetings are held throughout Louisiana to keep loggers informed about logging technology, safety and health updates, fall campaign, heat campaign, record keeping requirements, new hazard communication requirement (GHS), and amputation requirements, fire safety, CPR-First Aid, GPS Systems, and equipment maintenance (update & proper usage)
+Chapter Meetings are held throughout Louisiana to keep loggers informed about logging technology, safety and health updates, fall campaign, heat campaign, record keeping requirements, new hazard communication requirement (GHS), amputation requirements, fire safety, CPR-First Aid, GPS Systems, and equipment maintenance (update & proper usage).

 The Alliance plans to continue to strive to meet the initiatives and goals for the next evaluation year and renewal of the Alliance.

 - Continue to provide hurricane outreach to local areas

 - Continue major planned activities that address products improvement, and address issues that affect the Alliance.

 - Continue ongoing safety and health update training